liferay/liferay-docs/discover/deployment/articles/02-securing-liferay/06-saml.markdown

 [https://www.oasis-open.org/committees/security/](https://www.oasis-open.org/committees/security/)
 for more information.
 Liferay 6.1 EE and later versions support SAML 2.0 integration via the SAML 2.0 Provider EE plugin.
-This plugin is provided as an app from Liferay Marketplace that allows Liferay to act as a SAML 2.0 identity provider or as a service provider.
+This plugin is provided as an app from Liferay Marketplace that allows Liferay to act as a SAML 2.0 Identity provider or as a service provider.
 First, we'll look at how to set Liferay up as an Identity Provider and then we'll look at how to set it up as a Service Provider.
+The SAML 2.0 Provider EE plugin supports any Identity provider that supports the SAML 2.0 standard.

 ## Setting up Liferay as a SAML Identity Provider [](id=setting-up-liferay-as-a-saml-identity-provider)